-Try these Groundhog Day activities & books that explore shadows, weather and more seasonal fun!
+Try these Groundhog Day science activities & books that explore shadow experiments, weather and more seasonal fun!

 February 2nd is Groundhog's Day - the halfway point of winter.

-If you've got kids, you know that there's some quirky draw to that furry, little creature who pops his head out to see if it will be a longer winter.
+If you've got kids, you know that there's some quirky draw to that furry, little creature who uses his shadow to predict if it will be a longer winter.

-Too bad he didn't predict snow days too ;)
+Too bad he didn't also predict snow days ;)

 Let your kids know that February 2nd is the exact halfway point between the Winter Solstice and Spring Equinox - basically, we're halfway through the winter season.

-I love shadow science!
-All you need is some light and an object, any object.
+All you need is some light and an object -- any object.

 Take your kids outside and ask them if they see their shadow.